-The newly adopted Regulations on the general application of the collective agreement for overnight accommodation, food service and catering companies apply to both unionised and non-unionised employees, whether they are Norwegians or foreigners, and irrespective of where in the country they are working.
+The regulations on the general application of the collective agreement for overnight accommodation, food service and catering companies apply to both unionised and non-unionised employees, whether they are Norwegians or foreigners, and irrespective of where in the country they are working.

-The new regulations take effect on 1 January 2018 and cover all employees in hotels, restaurants and catering companies in Norway.
+The regulations cover all employees in hotels, restaurants and catering companies in Norway.
+The following minimum wage rates are valid from 1 June 2019.
 The minimum hourly wage rates are:

 • Youth rates: